Minter blockchain

 Rules and fines

-Double signing: If someone reports on chain A that a validator signed two blocks at the same height on chain A and chain B, this validator will get slashed on chain A
+- Double-signing: If someone on chain A reports that a validator has signed two blocks at the same height on chain A and chain B, this validator will get slashed on chain A for 5% of stake;

-Unavailability: If a validator's signature has not been included in the last 12 blocks, 1% of stake will get slashed and validator will be turned off
+- Unavailability: If a validator's signature has not been included in 12 of the last 24 blocks, this validator will be turned off and banned for 24 hours.

-Note that even if a validator does not intentionally misbehave, it can still be slashed if its node crashes, looses connectivity, gets DDOSed, or if its private key is compromised.
+Note that even if a validator does not misbehave intentionally, it can still be slashed if its node crashes, looses connectivity, gets DDoSed, or if its private key is compromised.

 Get your validator's public key (